celine-m-s/le_test_ultime/readme.md

 ## TODO

-Another stupid Facebook app which will tell you who you are truly.
+Another stupid Facebook app which will tell you who you truly are.

 ![This is how it looks like](https://raw.githubusercontent.com/celine-m-s/flask_test_app/master/animation.gif)